tnkmods/Babel/README.md

 #### Note

-Unless you know what you're doing, use the release versions of this mod.
 This mod requires Forge.

+_Unless you know what you're doing, use the release versions of this mod._

+#### Modpack Makers

+Feel free to use this mod in any modpack